 When enrolling for thesis credit and planning your thesis completion timeline, be sure to include plenty of time for turning in drafts to your chair, revising with your chair’s direction, seeking editing assistance if necessary, review by the full GAC and revising, yet again.
 You will also need to follow the guidelines for review by the Graduate Dean.

-NOTE: Thesis are due to the Associate Vice President for Academic Affairs and Dean of the Graduate School no later than two weeks before graduation.
+NOTE: Thesis are due to the Dean of the Graduate School no later than two weeks before graduation.
 More information about the thesis submission timeline can be found here.

 A student’s original enrollment is in Thesis 6983; the second enrollment is in Thesis 6993; all subsequent enrollments are in 6993.
 Enrollment is required each long term until the thesis is successfully completed, or a leave of absence of one semester is granted by the graduate dean.
 Summer enrollment in thesis is not required unless the student will be an August graduate.
 (See the Graduate Catalog, p.
 25)